High-dimensional Imputation for the Social Sciences: a Comparison of State-of-the-art Methods: Simulation study

 \subsubsection{Analysis and comparison criteria}

-After imputation, we estimated the item means, variances, and covariances of the six variables with missing values.
-These six variables were defined as the analysis model variables.
-After pooling, we compared the performances of the methods by computing the bias and confidence interval coverage for the six mean, six variance, and 15 covariance estimates.
+The \emph{analysis model} comprised the joint distribution of the six variables with missing values.
+Therefore, we refer to these six incomplete variables as the \emph{analysis model variables} below.
+After imputation, we estimated the 6 means, 6 variances, and 15 covariances for these variables on each imputed data set and pooled the estimates via the \citet{rubin:1987} pooling rules.
+We then compared the performances of the imputation methods by computing the bias, confidence interval coverage, and confidence interval width for each estimated parameter.